cisco/mindmeld/source/userguide/kb.rst

 Prepare your Data for the Knowledge Base
 ----------------------------------------

-Building a custom knowledge base using application content data is straightforward in Workbench.
+Building a custom knowledge base using application content data is straightforward in MindMeld.
 The content data can be restaurant menus, retailing product catalogs, or any custom data that users would like to interact with through conversational interfaces.
 This data is often stored in large-scale databases with application-specific data models.
 The question answerer can build a knowledge base using either (1) data dumps from a database, or (2) the output of a data pipeline which handles more complex data transformations.

 The question answerer takes in data files that contain knowledge base objects, which are the basic unit of information in knowledge base indexes.
 Each data file contains objects of a specified type.